 Persons subject to this Policy who receive or learn of an allegation of Research Misconduct shall treat the Complainant with fairness and respect and shall take reasonable steps to protect the position and reputation of the Complainant and other individuals who cooperate with the Inquiry or Investigation against Retaliation.
-Any alleged or apparent Retaliation should be reported to the Vice Provost for Research.
+Any alleged or apparent Retaliation should be reported to the VPRI.